-- 480 pages
+- 416 pages

-- Publisher: Signet
+- Publisher: Putnam Adult

 - ISBN: 0399149724

-This novel is also thought provoking – what was the church’s role during the holocaust?
+This novel is also thought-provoking – what was the church’s role during the holocaust?

 “The Confessor” had me gripped from beginning to end, a fantastic story.
 The whole plot around the Crux Vera didn’t bog down the book and Silva did well by staying away from conspiracy theories.

 Working as art restorer Mario Delvecchio, Allon is called one more time into service to investigate the mysterious murder of his friend Benjamin Stern.
 As the investigation progresses, Allon discovers that Stern has been working on a book, that once published would cause a scandal in the Vatican and do great harm to the Roman Catholic Church.
-However a new era has arrived in the Vatican, a new Pope has been chosen who has set his sights to “clean house” and setting the Church’s WWII record clean by opening the Vatican Secret Archives.
+However, a new era has arrived in the Vatican, a new Pope has been chosen who has set his sights to “clean house” and setting the Church’s WWII record clean by opening the Vatican Secret Archives.

 As you can imagine, the powerful forces, especially the secret society known as the Crux Vera, within the Roman Catholic Church are none too happy about the Pope’s initiative and are willing to go to great extremes in order to stop it.
-Allon is pulled into the internal struggle through his investigation which takes him around Europe, discovering well hidden secrets of the shameful past.
+Allon is pulled into the internal struggle through his investigation which takes him around Europe, discovering well-hidden secrets of the shameful past.

-Disclaimer: I bought this eBook.
+Disclaimer: I bought this book.